AI4ScienceCommunity/AI4ScienceCommunity.github.io/icml24/index.md

 - What is the abstract deadline and why do we have it?
 - You only need to create a submission tab on OpenReview by the abstract deadline. (**This is not a separate submission track for short papers**).
 As we receive a large volume of diverse submissions, to entire good review quality and coverage of reviewer areas, we keep an abstract deadline for us to have a chance to invite new reviewers if needed.

+- Can I attend the workshop even if I don't have any submissions?
+- Yes, you are welcome to attend the workshop.
+Registration is through ICML 2024 registration system with workshop selected.

+- Can I join the organizing team?
+- We always welcome new members to join our organizing team, feel free to reach out to us if you are interested.
+Several questions are recommended to be answered to help us make decision: what do you like the workshop? what do you think we should improve? what can you contribute to the organizing team?

 # Organizers and Contact

 Organizers are in alphabetical order.
 For any question, please contact [ai4sciencecommunity@gmail.com](mailto:ai4sciencecommunity@gmail.com).